God of War (2018 video game)

-God of War is an action-adventure game developed by Santa Monica Studio and published by Sony Interactive Entertainment.
-It was released for the PlayStation 4 in April 2018, with a Windows port in January 2022.
-The game is the eighth installment in the God of War series, the eighth chronologically, and the sequel to 2010's God of War III.
-Unlike previous games, which were loosely based on Greek mythology, this installment is loosely inspired by Norse mythology, with the majority of it set in ancient Scandinavia in the realm of Midgard.
+God of War is a 2018 action-adventure game developed by Santa Monica Studio and published by Sony Interactive Entertainment.
+The game was released worldwide for the PlayStation 4 in April 2018, with a Windows port released in January 2022.
+It is the eighth installment in the God of War series, the eighth chronologically, and the sequel to 2010's God of War III.

+Unlike previous games, which were loosely based on Greek mythology, this installment transitioned the series to Norse mythology, with the majority of it set in mythical ancient Scandinavia in the realm of Midgard.
 For the first time in the series, there are two protagonists: Kratos, the former Greek God of War who remains the only playable character, and his young son, Atreus.
-Following the death of Kratos' second wife Faye—Atreus' mother—the two embark on a journey to fulfill her request that her ashes be spread at the highest peak of the nine realms.
+Following the death of Kratos's second wife and Atreus's mother, Faye, the two embark on a deeply personal journey to fulfill her request that her ashes be spread from the highest peak of the nine realms.
 Kratos keeps his troubled past a secret from Atreus, who is unaware of his divine nature.
 Along their journey, they come into conflict with monsters and gods of the Norse world.